Down Terrace: Reception

-Rotten Tomatoes, a review aggregator, reports that 85% of 34 surveyed critics gave the film a positive review; the average rating is 6.7/10.
+Rotten Tomatoes, a review aggregator, reports that 86% of 37 surveyed critics gave the film a positive review; the average rating is 6.8/10.
 Metacritic rated it 68/100.
-Lou Lumenick gave the film three stars out of four, saying about Ben Wheatley that "He may finally get Hollywood's attention with this profanely funny comedy he shot in just eight days".
 Stephen Holden of The New York Times called it a "grimly amusing" and "persuasively acted" film that "has too many narrative gaps for its pieces to cohere satisfactorily."
 Anthony Quinn of The Independent rated it 4/5 stars and called it a "genuinely different" gangster film that shows great promise for Wheatley.
 Robert Bell of Exclaim! called it "an anomalous and consistently hilarious, if flawed, comedy of idiosyncrasy and misanthropy."
 David Parkinson of Empire rated it 3/5 stars and called it a "bleakly hilarious reclamation of the British crime genre from peddlers of mockney muppetry."
 Philip French of The Guardian called it a "highly entertaining, low-budget black comedy".
-Michael Rechtshaffen of The Hollywood Reporter wrote, "There's a deadpan streak of larceny coursing through the corroded pipes of "Down Terrace," a darkly comedic approach to the British working-class social realism inhabited by Ken Loach and Mike Leigh."
+Michael Rechtshaffen of The Hollywood Reporter wrote, "There's a deadpan streak of larceny coursing through the corroded pipes of Down Terrace, a darkly comedic approach to the British working-class social realism inhabited by Ken Loach and Mike Leigh."
 Ronnie Sheib of Variety wrote, "Cleverly channeling gangster tropes through a British kitchen-sink soap opera, TV scribe-helmer Ben Wheatley has concocted a nifty black comedy, with a little help from his friends, in Down Terrace."
 Kevin Thomas of the Los Angeles Times called it a "distinctive and idiosyncratic" film that "is long on talk but generates its own internal rhythms and pace that makes it feel bracing and vibrantly alive."
-Lisa Schwarzbaum of Entertainment Weekly rated the film A- and called it "a dark and hilarious thwomping of the whole miserablist British gangster genre."
+Lisa Schwarzbaum of Entertainment Weekly rated the film A− and called it "a dark and hilarious thwomping of the whole miserablist British gangster genre."
 Jason Anderson of the Toronto Star called it "an enjoyably nasty piece of business" that is "both horrific and hilarious".

 Awards and recognition

-Down Terrace won the Raindance Award at the British Independent Film Awards 2009 and the Next Wave Awards for Best Feature and Best Screenplay at the Fantastic Fest 2009.

-On 8 February 2011 Ben Wheatley won the award of Most Promising Newcomer for Down Terrace at the Evening Standard British Film Awards for 2010.
+Down Terrace won the Raindance Award at the British Independent Film Awards 2009 and the Next Wave Awards for Best Feature and Best Screenplay at Fantastic Fest 2009.
+Wheatley won Most Promising Newcomer at the Evening Standard British Film Awards in 2010.